Meeso1/llimit-model-selection/README.md

     - [ ] Incorporate timing data into logging
     - [ ] Allow to pass JSON as stdin for infer
 - [ ] Improvements
-    - [ ] Use ties/both_bad in training
+    - [x] Use ties/both_bad in training
-    - [ ] 2-stage training: compute model embeddings based on responses first, then train
+    - [x] 2-stage training: compute model embeddings based on responses first, then train
 - [ ] Trained model analysis
     - [ ] Average scores - use as accuracy during training/validation
     - [x] Percentage of correct predictions for pairs
+    - [ ] Visualise stuff per comparison pair
 - [ ] More simple models
     - [ ] RouteLLM
         - [ ] SW